Daxucron/GenericRecycler/README.md

 # GenericRecycler
- Basic Recycler to show models info that can be changed.
+Small recycler that allows to display the attributes of the entities with the option to modify them.
 Android Studio